 How can local people get involved?

 There are many opportunities for the public to get involved in the Festival.
 The MIF volunteer scheme welcomed 405 local people to work in all areas of MIF13.
-MIF Creative, the Festival’s creative learning programme, worked with 4,000 local people and included four major commissions created in collaboration with local communities, schools or groups.
-All three editions of the Festival also featured local involvement in creative skills development workshops and arts education workshops with international and local artists.
+MIF Creative, the Festival’s creative learning programme, worked with 2,447 local people and included three major commissions for MIF13.
+All four editions of the Festival also featured local involvement in creative skills development workshops and arts education workshops with international and local artists.